Nathan-States/site/content/_about.md

 hide_details: true
 ---

 ## Hello!
 I'm Nathan

 I'm a data scientist & programmer interested in economic and international relations topics.
-This website hosts all my data visualizations, web applications, and posts on subjects of personal interest.
+This website hosts all my data visualizations, web applications, and articles on subjects of personal interest.

+### Get in touch

+If you'd like to collaborate or contact me about business inquiries, drop an e-mail at [nathanstates@outlook.com](mailto:nathanstates@outlook.com).

 ### Some more about me...

 I'm a math undergrad, currently living in Florida.
-In the future, I hope to pursue a graduate degree in statistics, hopefully with a focus in economics and/or politics, as those are my two biggest passions (along with history).
+In the future, I hope to pursue a graduate degree in statistics, which is my favorite subject, hopefully with a focus in economics and/or politics if possible.
+Within stats, the topics I'm most interested in are probability, machine learning, and research oriented subjects.

-My ultimate goal is to create a news site that examines less discussed topics in the media, dividing issues into comprehensive series of articles, focusing on quality over quantity, attacking subjects from a data driven perspective, and developing worthwhile applications that would assist these goals.
-All of these are very lofty goals, but I'd like to think this blog is loosely related to achieving them.
+There's a few specific topics that I'd like to dedicate special attention to on this site, but some of the posts are random and spur of the moment.
+The former are grouped together in [*series*](https://www.nathanstates.com/series/), which in the future, I hope to expand beyond this site.

-Other hobbies I'm interested in are music, where I've been playing drums on and off for about 10 years.
-I also love reading, unsurprisingly about history, politics, philosophy, etc.
+Other hobbies I have are drumming, where I've been playing on and off for a little over a decade.
+I also play a few other instruments, though not as well.
+Reading is my other main hobby.

-### Get in touch

-If you'd like to collaborate or contact me about business inquiries, drop an e-mail at [nathanstates@outlook.com](mailto:nathanstates@outlook.com).